barronbytes/Learning-to-Code/Frameworks/Django-Polling-System/README.md

-# Polling App
+# Polling System Project

-This mini-project allowed me to use Django for the first time to create a polling app.
+This mini-project allowed me to use Django for the first time to create a polling system.

 ## Prerequisites